Updated to: 03 September 2019Download as PDF

 Access to information

-All documentation on the environmental impact assessment is accessible to the public, unless declared as secret, confidential or reserved information.
-Under no circumstances this may limit the right of access to public information regarding documentation related to impacts involving hazards and/or affects to human health or the environment.
-Access to information for the citizen is regulated in the Law on Transparency and Access to Information.
+All documentation on the EIA process is accessible to the public, unless declared as secret, confidential or reserved information.
+Under no circumstances this may limit the right of access to public information regarding documentation related to impacts involving hazards and/or effects to human health or the environment.
+Access to information for the citizen is regulated in the Law on Transparency and Access to Information .

 The citizens can make request for information to the environmental authority in writing with their name, ID and address.